ash-2005/blood-arrival-time/README.md

 | Most distorted network pair | **Limbic × Cont**, mean \|ΔFC\| = 0.023 |
 | Parcels with valid rapidtide estimates | 100 / 100 |

 The empirical ρ is slightly negative (−0.062) while the simulation ρ is strongly positive (0.396).
-This isn't a contradiction — it's a TR discretisation artefact.
+This isn't a contradiction, it's a TR discretisation artefact.
 At TR=2s, all 100 delays collapse to just two integer shifts (0 or −1 sample).
-Pairs where both regions shift by −1 have zero net displacement and no FC change, while pairs where only one region shifts tend to be the ones closest to the −1s boundary, which happen to have *smaller* absolute delay differences — inverting the sign.
+Pairs where both regions shift by −1 have zero net displacement and no FC change, while pairs where only one region shifts tend to be the ones closest to the −1s boundary, which happen to have *smaller* absolute delay differences, inverting the sign.
 At 1ms simulation resolution this artefact disappears and the true positive relationship emerges cleanly.

 ---